star-whale/starwhale/docs/docs/guides/evaluation.md

 ### Overwrite the step specification

-You could submit a step specification yaml to server when you create a job to overwrite the hard coded step in `SWPM` .
+You could submit a step specification yaml to server when you create a job to overwrite the hard coded step in `swmp` .
 The `resources` field behaves exactly the same as [K8S Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)

 ```yaml
   - job_name: default